 Cindy Ambuehl was already accustomed to high-profile success when she hit her stride as a real estate agent.
 “I had a 22-year run,” she says her former career in front of the camera.
 “I was very blessed as a sitcom actress, then I ended on JAG for three years.
 It was fabulous.
 But while they were all taking their studio bonuses and buying matching motorcycles and jet skies and Aston Martins, I was out buying real estate.”
 Ambuehl credits her pragmatic streak to a modest upbringing in Orange County with a police officer father and housewife mother.
 “I was raised that the simple things in life are the important things.
 I didn’t need all that to make me happy.”

-Nowadays, Ambuehl is partner at The Agency and sells top-tier real estate mainly on the Westside, where she creates much of her business due to a robust social network.
+Nowadays, Ambuehl is now at Compass, formerly partner at The Agency and sells top-tier real estate mainly on the Westside, where she creates much of her business due to a robust social network.
 “My clients seem to hug Sunset Boulevard,” she says with a chuckle, referring to the ultra-luxe corridor running from Malibu to Beverly Hills.